nuvem-fiscal/nuvemfiscal-sdk-net/docs/NfeApi.md

 <a name="consultarstatussefaznfe"></a>
 # **ConsultarStatusSefazNfe**
-> DfeVisaoGeralSefazStatus ConsultarStatusSefazNfe (string cpfCnpj = null)
+> DfeVisaoGeralSefazStatus ConsultarStatusSefazNfe (string cpfCnpj)

 Consulta do Status do Serviço na SEFAZ Autorizadora